mooddood235/PotentialPotato/README.md

 Potential Potato allows programs to be constructed using recursive functions with some restrictions.
 This means mathematical claims can be proven with recursive logic.
 ## Pattern Matching
 Potential Potato provides the ability to pattern match values as-well as types.
+This allows mathematical claims to be proven using proof by cases.
 ## Universe Type Hierarchy
 Potential Potato provides an infinite hierarchy of "Universe" types.
 Every base type is of type $U_0$ and every $U_n$ is of type $U_{n+1}$.